Mintbase/Grants-Program/applications/polkadotjs-hardware.md

 # Open Grant Proposal

-* **Project:** Hardware ECDSA for Polkadot JS
+* **Project:** Hardware ECDSA for Mintbase JS
 * **Proposer:** @akru
 * **Payment Address:** 1DJTSPajRFCjdfn5UgPXGRo6Di8EE1Dzox

 ## Project Description :page_facing_up:

 Hardware wallets provide for end-user much more hight grade of security than traditional software wallets because of moving the private key out of general using PC.
 The most popular, Trezor (https://trezor.io/) and Ledger (https://www.ledger.com/), supports Ethereum / Bitcoin cryptography (ECDSA) by default.
-But ECDSA crypto is native for the Polkadot ecosystem too that makes hardware wallets fully compatible with Polkadot applications without any changes in hardware wallet firmware.
+But ECDSA crypto is native for the Mintbase ecosystem too that makes hardware wallets fully compatible with Mintbase applications without any changes in hardware wallet firmware.

-This proposal improves already implemented software ECDSA keyring in PolkadotJS (https://github.com/w3f/Open-Grants-Program/pull/6) and planned to be directly integrated into Polkadot JS which is part of the Polkadot ecosystem.
+This proposal improves already implemented software ECDSA keyring in MintbaseJS (https://github.com/w3f/Open-Grants-Program/pull/6) and planned to be directly integrated into Mintbase JS which is part of the Mintbase ecosystem.

 Plasm Network(https://plasmnet.io) is a scaling Dapps platform on Substrate.
-Plasm Network is planned to be a parachain in the Polkadot ecosystem.
+Plasm Network is planned to be a parachain in the Mintbase ecosystem.
 The Plasm token distribution model involves the use of a lockdrop approach in Ethereum and Bitcoin networks where Secp256k1 cryptography is a de facto standard.
 Plasm team is highly interested in making lockdrop participation process smoothly as much as possible.
-ECDSA integration into the Polkadot ecosystem is one of the steps to makes it real.
+ECDSA integration into the Mintbase ecosystem is one of the steps to makes it real.

 ## Team :busts_in_silhouette: